josephg/egwalker-paper/reg-text.typ

 // For the CRDT implementations, all events were preprocessed into the appropriate CRDT message format.
 The time taken to do this is not included in our measurements.

 After completing this merge, we saved the resulting local replica state to disk and measured the CPU time to load it back into memory.
-In the CRDT implementations we tested, loading a document is equivalent to merging the remote events and takes the same time, so we do not show CRDT loading times separately in @chart-remote.
+In the CRDT implementations we tested, loading a document from disk is equivalent to merging the remote events, so we do not show CRDT loading times separately in @chart-remote.
-OT and #algname load documents hundreds of times faster because they only need to load the final document state from disk in order to edit a document; they can defer the loading and replay of historical events until a merge is required.
+OT and #algname can load documents hundreds of times faster by caching the final document state on disk, and reloading the document text directly.
+These algorithms only need to reload historical events when merging concurrent changes or to reconstruct old document versions.
+However, this comes at the cost of consuming additional space.
+// TODO(seph): This sentence is awkward.
+We talk about CRDTs, then OT+egwalker, then CRDTs again?
+Clean me!
 Existing CRDTs cannot defer this work as they require the CRDT state to be in memory to allow a user to make local edits.

 // For completeness, we also measured the time taken to process local editing events.
 However, all of the systems we tested can process events many orders of magnitude much faster than any human's typing speed.
 We have not shown this data as at that speed, the differences between systems are irrelevant.